TheLonerD/shifterdx/DeusEx/Readme.txt

 	As soon as you move to another map in the area, however, all normal Zyme effects will return.

+	 - If you carry a datacube from one area to another such that you encounter a load screen the datacube will be "wiped".
+Fixing this will require some fancy code that I haven't quite implemented yet, but it will be done eventually.

 	Multiplayer:

 	 - Clients connecting to a server running ShifterMP may witness some